karapoole/module-1-challenge-kp/README.md

 ## Screenshots

-### Semantic html tags such as "nav" were added to imporove readabilty.
+### Semantic HTML tags such as "nav" were added to improve readability.

 ![semantic-html-tags](./assets/images/Semantic_HTML.png)